Swedish Armed Forces Headquarters: Coat of arms

 From 1994 to 2001, the Swedish Armed Forces Headquarters had the lesser coat of arms with a sword in gold as an heraldic arm.
 Blazon: "Azure, the lesser coat of arms of Sweden, three open crowns or placed two and one.
 The shield surmounting an erect sword of the last colour".
 This coat of arms was used by the Supreme Commander from 1991 to 1993 and is currently used by the Swedish Armed Forces since 1993.
 In 2001, the headquarters adopted a new coat of arms.
 Blazon: "Azure, an erect sword or.
 The shield surmounting two batons in saltire of the last colour, the batons charged with open crowns azure placed two and one."

 Colours, standards and guidons

 The colour of the Swedish Armed Forces Headquarters is a double swallow-tailed Swedish flag.
-The flag was presented to the former Defence Staff (Fst) in 1992.
+The flag was presented to the Defence Staff (Fst) in 1992.